- Disability 101

 The use of certain words or phrases can express bias either intentionally or unintentionally.
 The National Center on Disability and Journalism (NCDJ) provides the industry’s only disability language style guide.
 The guide is intended for journalists, communication professionals and members of the general public who are seeking the appropriate and accurate language to use when writing or talking about people living with disabilities.
 The guide covers general terms and words on physical disabilities, hearing and visual impairments, mental and cognitive disabilities and seizure disorders.
 Beyond specific language, learn from The Divas With Disabilities Project on how to ensure your storytelling is inclusive of people with disabilities, while avoiding inspiration porn.

 Websites are now the front lobbies of our organizations, and social media is fast supplanting the more traditional ways that our organizations connect with the public.
 Our research shows that organizations are not yet meeting basic requirements for accessibility, like captioned videos, screen reader-friendly designs, and photo description / alt-text.
-This online workshop will give a nonprofit everything it needs to know to open its digital door.
+This online workshop gives a nonprofit everything it needs to know to open its digital door.

 Premium Skills Workshop in Social Media Accessibility

 Social media platforms raise some access issues for individuals with disabilities.
 Although accessibility on social media sites is limited in a lot of ways, some features do exist in each platform.
 Enjoy a hands-on presentation in best practices for Twitter, Facebook, Instagram and LinkedIn.
-The webinar will be extremely interactive.
+The webinar was extremely interactive.
 Prepare materials, including text and images, to post and follow-along with a content expert as you share your materials in the most accessible way for all.

 How to Ensure Legal Rights and Compliance Obligations: Exploring the Rights of Employees and Participants, and the Obligations of Nonprofit Organizations Under the Law

 At RespectAbility, we believe strongly that the greatest motivator and argument around inclusion is the value that it brings both to the organization and to the person.
 Even with this backdrop, however, we recognize that parties will occasionally find themselves at points of disagreement, and at that point, it becomes important for everyone to know the nature of their legal rights and obligations.
-This session will cover those topics, including the special sensitivities and limitations applying to nonprofit organizations.
+This session covered those topics, including the special sensitivities and limitations applying to nonprofit organizations.